outaagunga/documentation/blog_guide.md

 📝 *My final blog draft is:* _____________________________________________

+## NB:
+**To avoid your blog getting rejected:**
+> Add links to the sources you got the information or news.
+> To add link in opera news hub, highlight the text you want to add link
+> Then with the text highlighted-- click add link and then paste your link

 #### **B. Read Aloud Test**

 Read your post out loud.
 Does it sound like a real person talking to a friend?